NOUIY/aws-cdk-guide/v2/tokens.md

 # Tokens and the AWS CDK<a name="tokens"></a>

-In the AWS Cloud Development Kit \(AWS CDK\), *tokens* are placeholders for values that aren’t known when defining constructs or synthesizing stacks\.
-These values will be fully resolved at deployment, when your actual infrastructure is created\.
-When developing AWS CDK applications, you will work with tokens to manage these values across your application\.
+In the AWS Cloud Development Kit (AWS CDK), *tokens* are placeholders for values that aren’t known when defining constructs or synthesizing stacks.
+These values will be fully resolved at deployment, when your actual infrastructure is created.
+When developing AWS CDK applications, you will work with tokens to manage these values across your application.

 ## Token example<a name="tokens-example"></a>

-The following is an example of a CDK stack that defines a construct for an Amazon Simple Storage Service \(Amazon S3\) bucket\.
+The following is an example of a CDK stack that defines a construct for an Amazon Simple Storage Service (Amazon S3) bucket.
 Since the name of our bucket is not yet known, the value for `bucketName` is stored as a token:

 ------
 #### [ TypeScript ]